javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 2. `select.value` -- the value of the currently selected `<option>`,
 3. `select.selectedIndex` -- the number of the currently selected `<option>`.

-So we have three ways to set the value of a `<select>`, that do the same:
+They provide three different ways of setting a value for a `<select>`:

 1. Find the corresponding `<option>` element and set `option.selected` to `true`.
 2. Set `select.value` to the value.